The State of Florida Issues Tropical Storm Elsa Updates

-- FDEM is leading the State Emergency Response Team (SERT) in responding to Tropical Storm Elsa.
+- FDEM is leading the State Emergency Response Team (SERT) for the Tropical Storm Elsa response.

-- FDEM has issued Emergency Order 21-006, which waives certain requirements that pertain to FDEM’s ability to quickly and efficiently take actions to facilitate the mitigation, response and recovery necessary to respond to Tropical Storm Elsa.
+- FDEM has issued Emergency Order 21-006, which waives certain competitive procurement requirements to effectively facilitate mitigation, response and recovery actions necessary to respond to Tropical Storm Elsa.

-- The State Emergency Operations Center is activated at a Level 2 partial activation to monitor Tropical Storm Elsa and assist impacted counties.
+- The State Emergency Operations Center is activated at a Level 1 full activation to respond to Tropical Storm Elsa and assist impacted counties.

 - FDEM is currently holding twice-daily calls for all 67 county emergency management offices and state agencies to coordinate protective actions and needed resources ahead of potential storm impacts.

 - The SERT is providing meteorological updates on Tropical Storm Elsa to responding teams in Surfside and is executing contingency plans for the Tropical Storm Elsa co-response.

 - APD hosted a statewide call with stakeholders and staff to provide updates on Tropical Storm Elsa, discuss protective actions and field any questions or concerns.